tararoys/params-naming-parsing-exercises/first_rspec_ever/Rspec_first_look.md

   1) _Rack Parameter Naming/Parsing_ when specifying _basic names_ for _input fields_ _parses_ _input fields_ into a _hash_ where _name_ is the _key_, and _value_ is the _value_

 Ok.
 I've separated out all of the lines and highlighted them.
 This is still an intimidating file.

+My brain understands something when it has a visual analogy for it.
+My brain does not have a visual analogy for any of those things yet.